gsin11/gsin11.github.io/src/blog/cors-in-nextjs.md

 > Example from <a href="https://github.com/vercel/next.js/tree/canary/examples/with-mongodb">https://github.com/vercel/next.js/tree/canary/examples/with-mongodb</a>

-In above command you will get NextJS project setup inside `with-mongodb-app` directory.
+In the above command, you will get the NextJS project setup inside `with-mongodb-app` directory.

-Now we have our application ready, its time to setup the mongodb instance.
+Now we have our application ready, it's time to set up the MongoDB instance.

-You can use <a href="https://mongodb.com/atlas">mongodb.com</a> to setup free account with limited space.
+You can use <a href="https://mongodb.com/atlas">mongodb.com</a> to set up a free account with limited space.

 ## MongoDB setup

-Once you have your mongodb instance ready, feel free rename and edit `env.local.example` to `.env.local`
+Once you have your MongoDB instance ready, feel free to rename and edit `env.local.example` to `.env.local`

 Set each variable on `.env.local`: